By Morty Lefkoe

 “I stopped focusing on my limitations and instead now focus on my talents and accomplishments.
 Because of this change in my perspective things get done faster, I have become comfortable passing on my knowledge to others, and work has become fun.”
 Jacek Janasek, Duratrack Inc

-[Added photo of Will Smith – he has commented, “I still doubt myself every single day… What people believe is my self-confidence is actually my reaction to fear.”]
+[Added photos: Jodie Foster has said “I always feel like something of an impostor.
+I don’t know what I’m doing.”
+Will Smith has commented, “I still doubt myself every single day… What people believe is my self-confidence is actually my reaction to fear.”]

 Morty Lefkoe is the creator of The Lefkoe Method – a series of psychological processes that result in profound personal and organizational change.

-If you haven’t yet eliminated at least one of your limiting self-esteem beliefs using The Lefkoe Method, go to
+Eliminate at least one of your limiting self-esteem beliefs for FREE at